Anthony Dod Mantle, ASC, BSC, DFF describes his experience, creative process and collaboration with director Angelina Jolie on this harrowing drama.

 A few times during the story Loung has flashbacks to her earlier life.

 There’s a yearning.
 After we’d gone pretty well into the film, to the point where she is experiencing hunger, there is a scene where they’re talking about what they miss the most [about their previous life].
 It’s before the father is taken away, at night.
 At that time, in that scene, it’s yearning.
-We go into her face and she’s in her old clothes and we’re back in her flat devouring every possible food she could imagine.
+We go into her face and she's back in her flat devouring every possible food she could imagine.

 We decided to shoot it differently, to have it half back in the flat, so you see the food with pinks and yellows and cyans, a boar’s head, all the things that she dreamed of — overcolored, like surreal, enhanced, saturated colors.

 And then we felt there was something slightly wrong about that.
 Angelina and I chatted about it.
 We decided to put in the fencing of the hut [in the Khmer Rouge labor camp] into the picture.
 So you're halfway back in the home, but there's also the fencing of the prison hut in the frame.

 I built the bloody fencing in the flat in this ridiculous location in Battambang.
 Not me, but Tom Brown, the production designer — he lugged the fencing and we built it and I lit it.
 I dimmed the light so I could move the color temperature from colorful to cold, and then there’s a [Khmer Rouge] guard walking by.
 It just got more and more complicated.

 But that’s the yearning.
 The color — because she’s been more and more deprived [in the camp].
 The deprivation factor starts at the first roadblock, where she sees her mother’s red dress.
 This young soldier just takes it and holds it up and throws it into the bag.